ObjectIsAdvantag/webex-guestissuer/README.md

     Note that:
         - instead of passing them through command line parameters, you can alternatively specify the 'Guest Issuer Application'  identifier and secret via environment variables `ISSUER` and `SECRET`
-        - the `create` command is the default's for sparkguest.
-You can omit it as in `sparkguest "123" "Stève" -i Y2lz...VzLMDY -s AMx/FPI...NABzD6o=`
+        - the `create` command is the default's for guestissuer.
+You can omit it as in `guestissuer "123" "Stève" -i Y2lz...VzLMDY -s AMx/FPI...NABzD6o=`

-Once you've got a 'Guest token', you'll need to fetch an access token (valid for 6 hours).
+Once you've got a JWT 'Guest token', you'll need to fetch an access token (valid for 6 hours).

     ```shell
-    sparkguest login <guestToken>
+    guestissuer login <guestToken>
     ```

     Note that: